 - Incredibly light sponge.
-The cupcake themselves are so light, fluffy and tender.
+The cupcakes themselves are so light, fluffy and tender.

 - Russian Buttercream is simple to make.
 Made from only 2 main ingredients of butter and caramel.
-The result is an insanely smooth, light and 'not to sweet' buttercream
+The result is an insanely smooth, light and 'not too sweet' buttercream

 - Text.
 Description here